commercetools/connect-payment-integration-adyen/README.md

 #### Configuration

 1. Ensure the configured commercetools API client has the scope `manage_types` (needed to create the custom type on deploy).
 2. Set `ADYEN_PARTIAL_PAYMENTS_ENABLED` to `"true"`.
-On the next re-deploy, the connector will create the `commercetools-checkout-adyen-order-details` custom type.
+On the next re-deploy, the connector will create the `commercetools-checkout-adyen-payment-details` custom type.
 3. Optionally configure `ADYEN_ORDER_EXPIRY_MINUTES` (default: `60`) to control how long an open Adyen Order stays active before expiring.
 4. In the Adyen Customer Area, on your webhook's **Additional settings** tab, under **Payment**, it is recommended to enable **"Include a success boolean for the payments listed in an ORDER_CLOSED event"**.
 This makes Adyen report the approval status of each partial payment directly in the `ORDER_CLOSED` webhook.